 Informed Consent.
-All articles that include patient data, photographs, or tests, whether anonymized or not, must include an explicit statement within the article body confirming that informed consent was obtained from the patient(s) for reproduction.
-It must be declared that no patient data is included in the article, or if present, they do not violate patient privacy or confidentiality nor allow identification, and that informed consent has been obtained in any case.
-The privacy rights of human subjects must always be respected.
+All articles containing data, photographs, or patient tests, whether anonymized or not, must explicitly mention in the body of the article that informed consent has been obtained from the patient(s) included for reproduction.
+It should be declared that there are no patient data in the article, or if present, that such data do not violate patient privacy and confidentiality or allow recognition, and that informed consent is in possession.
+Privacy rights of human subjects must always be respected.

-Appropriate consent and permissions must be obtained when presenting one or more cases without experimentation, or when an author wishes to include personal details, other information, or images of patients or any other individuals in an Elsevier publication.
-The author must retain written consents and provide Elsevier with copies or proof of consent upon request.
-To avoid doubt, informed consent is always required regardless of whether images are anonymized or not, including X-rays.
-Images accompanied by any patient data always require a declaration.
+Appropriate consent and permissions must be obtained when presenting one or more cases without experimentation or when an author wishes to include personal details, other information, or images of patients or any individuals in an Elsevier publication.
+The author must retain written consent forms and provide copies or proof of acquisition upon request.

+In clinical cases, informed consent is always required, regardless of whether images are anonymized or not, including radiographs.
+Any images with patient data always require this declaration.

-This declaration is mandatory in all sections except Editorials, Letters to the Editor, and Literature Reviews, Continuing Education and Special Collaboration.
+This obligation applies to all sections except Editorials, Letters to the Editor, and Reviews.

 Funding.
-The author must identify who provided financial support for the research and/or article preparation and briefly describe the role of the sponsor(s), if applicable, in the study design; data collection, analysis, and interpretation; report writing, and the decision to submit the article for publication.
-If the funding source(s) had no such involvement, this should be declared.
+The author must identify who provided financial support for the research and/or manuscript preparation and briefly describe the role of the sponsor(s), if applicable, in study design; data collection, analysis, and interpretation; manuscript drafting; and decision to submit for publication.
+If the funding source(s) did not participate in these activities, this should be declared.

-This declaration is mandatory in all sections.
-If none exist, the author must explicitly state so.
+This declaration is mandatory in all sections, and if there is no funding, the author must explicitly state that none exists.

-Conflict of Interest.
-Any financial or personal relationships with others that could have influenced the work must be disclosed, even if not directly related to the current manuscript.
-Examples of potential competing interests include employment, consultancy, stock ownership, honoraria, paid expert testimony, patent applications/registrations, other funding, travel grants, and participation in courses and conferences as a paid expert.
-If none of these conditions apply, the statement should read: "Declaration of interest: none."
+Conflict of Interests.
+Any existing financial or personal relationships with other individuals or organizations that may have influenced your work should be specified, even if they are not directly related to the current manuscript.
+Examples of potential competing interests include employment, consulting, stock ownership, fees, paid expert testimony, patent applications/registrations, and other funding, as well as travel grants and participation in courses and conferences as a paid expert.
+If none of the above conditions apply, it should be stated: "Interest statement: none."

-If a member of the Editorial Board contributes as an author to a manuscript submitted to the journal, the responsible editor must include the following statement in the conflict of interest section: "As ABC is a member of the Editorial Board of the Journal, they have not participated in nor had access to information regarding the review and acceptance process of this manuscript."
+If a member of the Editorial Committee contributes as an author to any submitted manuscript, the responsible editor must state in the conflict of interests section: "As ABC is a member of the Editorial Committee of the journal, they have not participated in or had access to review or acceptance information related to the manuscript."

-This declaration is always mandatory.
-There must be one declaration for each participating author.
+This declaration is always mandatory and should be made for each participating author.